Windows OS Hub

 • Linux

-Windows OS Hub / Group Policies / Enable Windows Lock Screen after Inactivity via GPO
+Windows OS Hub / Group Policies / Auto Lock Computer Screen After Inactivity with GPO

 Let’s create and configure a domain Group Policy to manage screen lock options:

-1. Open the Group Policy Management console (gpmc.msc), create a new GPO object (LockScreenPolicy) and link it to the domain root (or to the Users OU); create new Group policy to lock Windows computer after inactivity
+1. Open the Group Policy Management console (gpmc.msc), create a new GPO object (LockScreenPolicy) and link it to the domain root (or to the OU that contains the computers on which you want to implement the lock screen policy); create new Group policy to lock Windows computer after inactivity

-2. Edit the policy edit and go to the User Configuration -> Policies -> Administrative Templates -> Control Panel -> Personalization;
+2. Edit the policy and go to User Configuration -> Policies -> Administrative Templates -> Control Panel -> Personalization;

-3. There are some options to manage screen saver and screen lock settings in the GPO section:
+3. There are several options to manage your screen saver and screen lock settings in this GPO section:

 • Enable screen saver

-• Password protect the screen saver — prompts to enter a password to unlock a computer
+• Password protect the screen saver — require a password to unlock a computer;

-• Force specific screen saver – you may specify a screen saver file to be used.
-The most often it is scrnsave.scr (you can make a slideshow screen saver using GPO)
+• Force specific screen saver – you may specify a screen saver file.
+Most often it isscrnsave.scr(Learn more about how to configure screensavers with GPO);

 • Password protect the screen saver is a REG_SZ parameter with the name ScreenSaverIsSecure = 1